-How many times have you heard, or even said yourself, that somebody’s talented when it comes to learning languages?
+How many times have you heard, or even said yourself, that you need talent to be successful in language learning?
 You’ve probably met children and adults who seem to have it all figured out.
 They simply show up to class and start speaking in a new language without any difficulty.
 You may be quick to judge them as gifted, but be careful.
 It’s actually more likely that they’re simply hard working with it comes to language learning.
 Anyone can learn a language if they try.

 To learn anything, you have to invest time and effort into it.
 Hard work, dedication, and regular practice can help make anyone from nobody into a professional over time.
 Executive, athlete, even polyglot, it doesn’t matter, hard work often pays off.